What Does a Construction Foreman Do?

 Education and experience

-The Construction Foreman – .plans, directs and oversees activities of employees engaged in construction, installation and repair of structures and fixtures.
-Ensures goal are accomplished and deadlines are met.
-Enforces strong focus on quality and safety standards.
+The Construction Foreman plans, directs, and oversees the activities of employees engaged in the construction, installation, and repair of structures and fixtures.
+Ensures goals are accomplished and deadlines are met.
+Enforces a strong focus on quality and safety standards.

-Determines sequence of activities concerned with fabrication, assembly, and erection of structure.
+- Determines the sequence of activities concerned with the fabrication, assembly, and erection of the structure

 Qualifications and requirements